THE GUIDANCE CENTER

 - navigating Israeli bureaucracy.

-Our mentors are volunteers who dedicate much of their free time to helping lone soldiers advance their life goals.
+Our mentors are volunteers who dedicate much of their free time to helping these young adults advance their life goals.
 We invest a great deal of time and effort recruiting and training volunteers and building them into a professional, supportive team.

-We have 120 mentors, and over 150 "knowledge experts" who are specialists in their particular fields in various key areas of Israeli society, e.g.banks, health funds, hospitals, National Insurance Institute, Income Tax offices, leading Israeli companies, etc. These volunteers make themselves available at any time to help any of our soldiers in need of specific assistance and solve specific problems.
+We have 150 mentors, and over 150 "knowledge experts" who are specialists in their particular fields in various key areas of Israeli society, e.g.banks, health funds, hospitals, National Insurance Institute, Income Tax offices, leading Israeli companies, etc. These volunteers make themselves available at any time to help any of our participants in need of specific assistance and solve specific problems.